Approved by Council: May 2010

 Additional information, general advice, and/or best practices can be found in companion resources, such as Advice to the Profession documents.

-- Physicians who dispense6 drugs must:
+- Physicians must:

 - store drugs securely;